Wacky-Mole/WackysDatabase/README.md

 - While in game press F5 to open the game console then type help for more informations.
 To enable console for valheim - launch options add "-console"

 wackydb_reload  - Primary way to reload all the YML files in wackysDatabase folder.  </br> Can now be done remotely by an admin client

+wackydb_reload_fast - No slow reload - will stutter the game

 wackydb_save_recipe [ItemName] - saves a Recipe YML in wackysDatabase Recipe Folder